-“Too much information, John Boy,” I stopped him.
+“Too much information, John Boy,” I stop him.

-‘Gator was speechless for once.
-It was barely midnight.
-We were ready to sleep.
-He went right in with the twins, leaving John Boy to share our bed alone with me.
-That is, until Jace popped up, glowing from his space alien impersonation.
-He had even made his skin appear purple.
+‘Gator is speechless for once.
+It’s barely midnight.
+We’re ready to sleep.
+He goes right in with the twins, leaving John Boy to share our bed alone with me.
+That is, until Jace pops up, glowing from his space alien impersonation.
+He even makes his skin appear purple.

 “He’s been 15 for two years.
-Don’t be so judgmental,” I chastised John Boy.
+Don’t be so judgmental,” I chastise John Boy.

 Jace turned from purple to blue.

-“I cain’t ever be growed up,” he lamented.
+“I cain’t ever be growed up,” he laments.

-“We don’t wants y’all ta ever change,” I declared.
+“We don’t wants y’all ta ever change,” I declare.
 “We loves ya jist the way ya is.”